fastwa/docs.fastwa.org/src/docs/building-your-application/connection.md

 connectToWhatsapp();
 ```

+> **Hint:** Caching makes the store faster to send/receive messages. e.g. You can use [node-cache](https://github.com/node-cache/node-cache) package to store retry counts of messages when decryption/encryption fails.

 ## Saving and Restoring Sessions
-> **Good to know:** You obviously don't want to keep scanning the QR code every time you want to connect.
+You obviously don't want to keep scanning the QR code every time you want to connect.
 So, you can load the credentials to log back in.

 ```ts